IacPc/Secure4InArow/README.md

-Especially when the client application starts, Server and Client First authenticate with their public keys: in this scenario anyone who wants to play must ask first to the server administrator to register his public key, and only after that he(or she) can use it to authenticate himself.
+Especially when the client application starts, Server and Client First authenticate with their public keys: in this scenario anyone who wants to play must ask first to the server administrator to register his public key, and only after that he(or she) can use it to authenticate him(her)self.
 Server public key is certified by SimpleAuthority CA, for this reason every player has the burden to check the validity of said public key.
-Once done all the verifications, those keys are used together with a 2048-bits DH public key to compute a shared secret hence a symmetric key to encrypt and authenticate all the exchanged messages.
+Once done all the verifications, those keys are used together with a 2048-bits DH public key to compute a shared secret hence and a symmetric key to encrypt and authenticate all the exchanged messages.
 After the authentication and negotiation phases a newly joined user can see other available users logged to the server and he (or she) can challenge one of them, the latter can either accept or